fredjarjour/ChessGame/README.md

 Chess Game is an implementation of the full game of chess.
 It also has multiple other features such as displaying a command-line version the board, finding all the legal moves in a position, parsing [FEN](https://www.chess.com/terms/fen-chess) positions, etc.

-Its main use is as a tool to be used for games between chess bots created by the players, either using the Chess Game functions or not.
+Its main use is as a tool to be used for games between chess bots created by the players, either using the ChessGame functions or not.
 It does so by using a server, which receives moves from a player and communicates it to the other.
 The full API for the server is found below in the README.

-To use ChessGame as a basis for a bot, simply clone the repository inside of the folder containing your bot script, then `import ChessGame.[file]` or `from ChessGame.[file] import [function]`.
+To use ChessGame as a basis for a bot, simply clone this repository inside of the folder containing your bot script, then `import ChessGame.[file]` or `from ChessGame.[file] import [function]`.

 ## API for the server